 To be fair, though, J.D.
 Hooker’s scientific legacy is felt more in evolutionary biology than in invasion ecology.
 Hooker began his 40-year friendship with Charles Darwin just as he was setting off on his Antarctic expedition in 1839.
 And by the time Hooker left for the Himalayas in 1847, Darwin had confided in him his developing theory of natural selection.
 Thus, on this adventure, Hooker travelled, as a video in the exhibit says, with “a shopping list for Charles Darwin,” acting as Darwin’s eyes and ears in the field.
 “I congratulate myself in a most unfair advantage of you,” Darwin wrote to Hooker, “viz in having extracted more fact and views from you than any other person.”
 Considering what it must have meant for Hooker to have the seed of Darwin’s theory already planted in his mind a dozen years before the publication of On the Origin of Species, for him to see the vegetation of the Himalayas through that lens, it’s easy to understand how Hooker’s assistance and—later—his support of natural selection became indispensable to Darwin.

 “Joseph Dalton Hooker: Botanical Trailblazer” does a good job of touching on many of the major themes in Hooker’s life and work and it is a worth a visit.
 But you must hurry to the Shirley Sherwood Gallery of Botanical Art, for the exhibit closes on Monday 9th April.
-If you wait till after 31st March, you will also be lucky enough to catch Rachel Pedder-Smith’s awesome herbarium specimen paintings.

 For Further Information: